me3zaAKAgoat/dtb/notes.md

 - [ ] rich markdown text editor for notes component that behaves like discord text form parsing.
 - [ ] configure shadcn and use it for all complex components
 - [ ] add congratulations visualizers and dopamine pushes
+- [ ] make a custom confirm function that when called triggered a state somehow and returns either true or false
+- [ ] add first name and last name change in settings
+- [ ] manage username in auth better especially in local storage

 ### Yapping